jss1241568941325468471/doc/docs/content/en/workspace/kb/workspace-browser-extension-troubleshooting-connection-logs.md

   title: '{{ en.WBEX }} troubleshooting connection logs'
   description:
 ---
-When an issue occurs with the {{ en.WBEX }}, the support personnel may ask you to provide them logs to provide more information to our engineering department, please follow these steps according your browser:
+When an issue occurs with the {{ en.WBEX }}, the support personnel may ask you to provide them logs to provide more information to our engineering department, please follow these steps according your browser.

 ### Brave